raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ### What to call your Mission Space Lab Python files

-When you submit the program for your MSL experiment, your main Python file should be called `astropi_main.py`.
+When you submit the program for your MSL experiment, your main Python file should be called `main.py`.

 Ideally, all you code should be contained within this file.
 However, if your experiment is very complex, then additional files are allowed.

 ### Documenting your code

-When you’ve created a really useful program or piece of software and you want to share it with other people, a crucial step is creating documentation that helps people understand what the program does, how it works, and how they can use it.
+When you've created a really useful program or piece of software and you want to share it with other people, a crucial step is creating documentation that helps people understand what the program does, how it works, and how they can use it.
 This is especially import for your MSL experiment, because it should be obvious from your program how you will achieve your experiment's aims and objectives.

 This [project](https://projects.raspberrypi.org/en/projects/documenting-your-code) shows you the recommended way to add useful comments to your program.